P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation

 \end{enumerate} \end{remarks}

 \begin{examples} \; \begin{enumerate}[(1)]

-\item Any sub-magma of a right P{\l}onka magma $(X, \cdot)$ and any quotient $(X/ \approx, \, \bullet)$, in the sense of \Cref{magfactor} for a congruence on $X$, is a again a right P{\l}onka magma.
+\item Any sub-magma of a right P{\l}onka magma $(X, \cdot)$ and any quotient $(X/ \approx, \, \bullet)$, in the sense of \eqref{eq:magfactor} for a congruence on $X$, is again a right P{\l}onka magma.
 The left-zero semigroup structure on any set $X$ is a right P{\l}onka magma.
-The direct product of two right P{\l}onka magmas is a right P{\l}onka magma.